sajibcse68/MyDailyLearn/blockchain/overview.md

 - `Rinkeby Test Network`: Ethereum public test blockchain and network, using the Clique consensus protocol with proof of authority (federated signing).
 ETH on this network `has no value`.
 - `Localhost 8545`: Connects to a node running on the same computer as the browser.
 The node can be part of any public blockchain (main or testnet), or a private testnet.
 - `Custom RPC`: Allows you to connect MetaMask to any node with a `Geth-compatible` Remote Procedure Call (RPC) interface.
 The node can be part of any public or private blockchain.

+### Externally Owned Accounts (EOAs) and Contracts

+`The type of account you created in the MetaMask wallet is called an externally owned account (EOA)`.
+Externally owned accounts are those that `have a private key`; having the private key means control over access to funds or contracts.
+Now, you’re probably guessing there is another type of account.

+That other type of account is a `contract account`.
+A contract account has **smart contract code**, which a simple EOA can’t have.
+Furthermore, a contract account `does not have a private key`.
+Instead, it is owned (and controlled) by the logic of its smart contract code: the software program recorded on the Ethereum blockchain at the contract account’s creation and executed by the EVM. `Contracts have addresses, just like EOAs`.
+Contracts can also send and receive ether, just like EOAs.
+However, when a transaction destination is a contract address, it causes that contract to run in the EVM, using the transaction, and the transaction’s data, as its input.
+In addition to ether, transactions can contain data indicating which specific function in the contract to run and what parameters to pass to that function.

+In this way, transactions can call functions within contracts.
+Note that because `a contract account does not have a private key, it cannot initiate a transaction`. **Only EOAs can initiate transaction**s, but contracts can react to transactions by calling other contracts, building complex execution paths.
+One typical use of this is an EOA sending a request transaction to a multisignature smart contract wallet to send some ETH on to another address.

+A typical DApp programming pattern is to have Contract A calling Contract B in order to maintain a shared state across users of Contract A.